-OIG-23-011
+OIG-24-012

 FINANCIAL MANAGEMENT

-Management Letter for the Audit of the United States Mint's Financial Statements for Fiscal Years 2022 and 2021
+Management Letter for the Audit of the United States Mint's Financial Statements for Fiscal Years 2023 and 2022

-December 7, 2022
+December 7, 2023

 Office of Inspector General Department of the Treasury

+This Page Intentionally Left Blank

-DEPARTMENT OF THE TREASURY WASHINGTON, D. C. 20220 December 21, 2022 MEMORANDUM FOR VENTRIS C. GIBSON, DIRECTOR UNITED STATES MINT FROM: Ade Bankole /s/ Director, Financial Statement Audits SUBJECT: Management Letter for the Audit of the United States Mint's Financial Statements for Fiscal Years 2022 and 2021 We hereby transmit the attached subject management letter.
-Under a contract monitored by our office, KPMG LLP (KPMG), a certified independent public accounting firm, audited the financial statements of the United States Mint as of September 30, 2022 and 2021, and for the years then ended.
-The contract required that the audit be performed in accordance with U.S. generally accepted government auditing standards, Office of Management and Budget Bulletin No. 22-01, Audit Requirements for Federal Financial Statements, and the Government Accountability Office/Council of the Inspectors General on Integrity and Efficiency, Financial Audit Manual.
-As part of its audit, KPMG issued the attached management letter dated December 6, 2022, that discusses certain deficiencies in information technology controls that were identified during the audit, but were not required to be included in the auditors' report.
+INSPECTOR GENERAL December 7, 2023 MEMORANDUM FOR VENTRIS C. GIBSON, DIRECTOR UNITED STATES MINT - FROM:Ade Bankole /s/ Director, Financial Statement Audits - SUBJECT: Management Letter for the Audit of the United States Mint's Financial Statements for Fiscal Years 2023 and 2022 We hereby transmit the attached subject management letter.
+Under a contract monitored by our office, KPMG LLP (KPMG), a certified independent public accounting firm, audited the financial statements of the United States Mint as of September 30, 2023 and 2022, and for the years then ended.
+The contract required that the audit be performed in accordance with U.S. generally accepted government auditing standards, Office of Management and Budget Bulletin No. 24-01, Audit Requirements for Federal Financial Statements, and the Government Accountability Office/Council of the Inspectors General on Integrity and Efficiency, Financial Audit Manual.
+As part of its audit, KPMG issued the attached management letter dated December 6, 2023, that discusses certain deficiencies in information technology controls that were identified during the audit, but were not required to be included in the auditors' report.
 In connection with the contract, we reviewed KPMG's management letter and related documentation and inquired of its representatives.
 KPMG is responsible for the letter and the conclusions expressed in the letter.
 However, our review disclosed no instances where KPMG did not comply, in all material respects, with U.S. generally accepted government auditing standards with respect to this management letter.
 If you wish to discuss this report, please contact me at (202) 927-5329, or a member of your staff may contact R. Nikki Holbrook, Manager, Financial Statement Audits, at (202) 597-1813.
-Attachment

-Management Letter

-For the Year Ended September 30, 2022

-Management Letter

-For the Year Ended September 30, 2022

-Table of Contents

-Transmittal Letter 3

-Appendix A - Fiscal Year 2022 Management Letter Comments 4

-Information Technology (IT) Findings

-A-1 Weaknesses in the United States Mint (Mint) Periodic Access Reviews 4

-A-2 Weaknesses in Timely Removal of Terminated Users 4

-Appendix B - Status of Prior Year Management Letter Comments 6

-KPMG LLP Suite 12000 1801 K Street, NW Washington, DC 20006

-December 6, 2022
+Attachment This Page Intentionally Left Blank

+Management Letter For the Year Ended September 30, 2023 Management Letter For the Year Ended September 30, 2023 Table of Contents Transmittal Letter 3 Appendix A - Fiscal Year 2023 Management Letter Comments 4 Information Technology (IT) Findings A-1 Weakness in Mint Periodic Access Reviews 4 A-2 Weakness in Timely Removal of Terminated Users 5 Appendix B - Status of Prior Year Management Letter Comments 6

-Deputy Inspector General Department of the Treasury 875 15th Street, NW Washington, DC 20005
+KPMG LLP Suite 12000 1801 K Street, NW Washington, DC 20006 December 6, 2023 Deputy Inspector General Department of the Treasury 875 15th Street, NW Washington, DC 20005 Director United States Mint 801 9th Street, NW Washington, DC 20001 Deputy Inspector General and Director:

-Director

-United States Mint

-801 9th Street, NW

-Washington, DC 20001

-Deputy Inspector General and Director: